aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 >**Note:** If the **Run Query** button is disabled, click Query Editor tab again or refresh the window.

-5. Run some sample queries to connect to DynamoDB table either using the catalog name or directly referring the lambda function.
+5. Run some sample queries on DynamoDB either using the catalog name or directly referring the lambda function.

  ```shell script
 select * from ddbcatalog.default."aws-db-workshop-trips" where riderid='person69156@example.com'
 select * from "lambda:taxiddb".default."aws-db-workshop-trips" where riderid='person69156@example.com'
  ```

-6. Run the below query which joins (Inner join) the trip data from Aurora and DynamoDB tables.
-We have used the riderid attribute from DynamoDB to join with rider_email in trips_query table.
-Trips_info field is used as an additional join condition.
+6. Run the below query which joins (Inner join) the trip data from Aurora PostgreSQL and DynamoDB tables.
+We have used the _riderid_ attribute from DynamoDB to join with _rider\_email_ in trips_query table. _trips\_info_ field is used as an additional join condition.
 The purpose of the query is to check data consistency of trip data between the two data stores.

  ```shell script
 SELECT ddb.riderid,ddb.tripinfo , ddb.fare_amount "DDB-Fareamount", rdb.fare_amount "RDB-Fareamount", ddb.tolls_amount "DDB-Tollsamount", rdb.tolls_amount "RDB-Tollsamount", ddb.passenger_count "DDB-passenger_count", rdb.passenger_count "RDB-passenger_count", ddb.tip_amount "DDB-Tipamount", rdb.tip_amount "RDB-Tipamount",  ddb.total_amount "DDB-Totalamount", rdb.total_amount "RDB-Totalamount"